Sony MU-R201 Reverb Impulse Responses

 Buying Advice

-Speaking of buying, the Sony MU-R201 it seems, was not that successful in the western world and most of the units I have ever bought have come out of Japan.
-If you look at any Japanese studio gear list you will find at least one Sony MU-R201 in their racks, even today.
-(Check out Sony Music Studios who have one in every single studio, and Onkio Haus which also still use the Sony Reverb)
+When it comes to buying the Sony MU-R201, it seems it wasn’t particularly successful in the Western market.
+Most of the units I’ve acquired have come from Japan.
+If you check the gear lists of Japanese studios, you’ll often find at least one Sony MU-R201 in their racks, even today.
+For example, Sony Music Studios has one in every single studio, and Onkio Haus still uses the Sony reverb as well.

-So it would seem the Sony MU-R201 was a big hit in Japan.
-For most of the units I purchased, I did so for around the US$200-250 mark for units that were in very good condition.
-If you manage to find one with the ultra-rare remote control expect to pay upwards of US$450-600.
+It’s clear that the Sony MU-R201 was a big hit in Japan.
+I’ve generally paid around US$200-250 for units in very good condition.
+If you’re lucky enough to find one with the ultra-rare remote control, though, expect to pay upwards of US$450-600.

 Conclusion